Bosaif39/HTML-CSS-Full-Course-Beginner-to-Pro-practice-/README.md

 ## My progress:

 ### Starting date (18/3/2025) end date (??/??/2025)
-1. HTML Basics file with a comment in 18/3/2025
+1. HTML Basics file with a comment on 18/3/2025
 2.